Born: 3 August 1951 Nationality: German

-From 1988 to 1990 he performed Basic Astronaut Training at the German Aerospace Research Establishment (DLR).
-This training included academic education and microgravity experience on approximately 1300 parabulas on KC-135.
-He became a certified research diver and holds a Private Pilot’s license, including instrument rating and aerobatics.
+Hans received a Masters in Physics from the University of Aachen, Germany in 1979.
+He performed Basic Astronaut Training at the German Aerospace Research Establishment (DLR).
+He became a certified research diver and holds a Private Pilot’s license.

 In 1998 he joined the European Astronaut Corps of the European Space Agency.

-From 26 April to 6 May 1993, Schlegel served as Payload Specialist on STS-55 aboard Space Shuttle Columbia.
-Nearly 90 experiments were conducted during the German Spacelab D-2 mission to investigate life sciences, material sciences, physics, robotics, astronomy, and the Earth and its atmosphere.
+Hans worked as a Payload Specialist on STS-55 aboard Space Shuttle Columbia.
+Nearly 90 experiments were done during this mission to investigate life sciences, material sciences, physics, robotics, astronomy, and the Earth and its atmosphere.